 Do remember, our LL.M. program helps learners become multi-faceted.
 At the end of the program, you will be well-versed in the entire spectrum of financial and corporate laws, which will enable you to take on any one of the jobs mentioned above, during your future legal journey.
 While the program enables learners to understand the nuances of laws governing corporate, banking, securities, insolvency, and competition, it is ultimately your hard work and dedication that will help you achieve your goals.

-A brief about the program: Our first-of-its-kind program – LL.M. in Corporate & Financial Law (Online Mode & Blended Learning) is convenient and timely.
+A brief about the program: Our first-of-its-kind program – LL.M. in Corporate & Financial Law (Blended Learning Program) is convenient and timely.
 The program is from the world-renowned Jindal Global Law School and is powered by upGrad.
 This program has a state-of-the-art curriculum with an exhaustive and in-depth approach to the management of companies.
 It aims to attain a perfect synergy of financial growth and the company’s overall stability and reliability.

 Visit our program page for more information: